revng/revng/README.rst

 How to build
 ************

-`revamb` employs CMake as a build system.
+`revng` employs CMake as a build system.
 The build system will try to automatically detect the QEMU installation and the GCC toolchains require to build the test binaries.